alexiusvdt/pig-dice-coop/README.md

 code: PlayerCreator
 output: player1 {..} totalScore{..}

 describes PlayerAddScore();

 test: it will take a players score upon ending their round & append to object with a unique ID
 code: PlayerAddScore();
 output: key value (id) and score

+describes PlayerAssignId()

+test: it will increment a counter that acts as an index key for the score pair
+code: PlayerAssignId()
+output: key value(id)

 two player objects, storing name & current score